Skip to Content

 How to replace Cricut Blades?

-The other blades – Rotary and Knife, are a little bit more tricky.
-So the best way for you to learn how to change the blades is by watching!
-Check out these YouTube videos, and become an expert to change the blades.
+Other blades like Rotary and Knife are slightly more tricky.
+So, the best way for you to learn how to change the blades is by watching!
+Check out these YouTube videos and become an expert in changing the blades.

 Learn How to replace Rotary Blade